 When your home is damaged or destroyed by a covered peril, such as a fire, windstorm, or lightning strike, your dwelling coverage covers the cost to rebuild your home.
 The dwelling coverage amount is not dependent on the market value, but instead, on the replacement cost.

-Debunking these homeowners insurance myths helps you be properly insured.
+These home insurance myths debunked helps you be properly insured.
 You wouldn’t want to find out at the last minute that your insurance policy doesn’t cover you for certain perils.
+However, there are additional misconceptions specifically related to mobile or manufactured homes.
+To have clear and concise ideas on that read our insurance for mobile and manufactured homes guide.

 Understanding what your policy protects can help you have peace of mind.
 Get in touch with the property managers at Luxury Property Care to ensure that your insurance policy offers sufficient protection.
 Call (561) 944 – 2992 or request a property evaluation today.